easyCZ/SLIP-A-2015/report/hayden.md

 #### Evaluation

-The themometer circuit was very simple and provided reasonable peformance.
+The thermometer circuit was very simple and provided reasonable performance.
-Futher testing and validation of the performance of the sensor would be required to give a more thorough evaluation of the sensor, as the sensor was only tested at room temperature and body temperature due to time constraints.
+Further testing and validation of the performance of the sensor would be required to give a more thorough evaluation of the sensor, as the sensor was only tested at room temperature and body temperature due to time constraints.